History of European integration (1948–1957): Schuman Declaration and the Treaty of Paris (1951)

 The declaration led to the Treaty of Paris (1951) forming the European Coal and Steel Community (ECSC).
 It was formed by "the inner six": France, Italy, the Benelux countries (Belgium, Netherlands and Luxembourg) together with West Germany.
 The United Kingdom refused to participate due to a rejection of supranational authority.
 The Treaty sidestepped the issue of the status of the Saar protectorate.
 A protocol was attached to the Treaty in the form of an exchange of letters between German Chancellor Adenauer and French Minister of Foreign Affairs Schuman, stating they agreed the Treaty would have no bearing on their views of the status of the Saar.
 The Treaty was ratified by the middle of 1952, and the European Coal and Steel Community agreement entered into force on 23 July 1952.
 Agreement to terminate the IAR came into force on 25 June 1952.
 The common market was opened on 10 February 1953 for coal, and on 1 May 1953 for steel.

 During the existence of the ECSC, steel production would improve and increase fourfold.
 Coal production however would decline but its technology, safety and environmental quality would improve.
 ECSC helped deal with crises in the industry and ensured balanced development and distribution of resources.
 However the treaty, unlike its successors, was designed to expire after 50 years.

 In 1954 by the Treaty of Brussels was transformed by the Paris Agreements into the Modified Brussels Treaty which created the Western European Union which would take on European defence and be merged into the EU in later decades. transformed the Western Union into the Western European Union (WEU).
-West Germany eventually joined in 1955 both WEU and NATO, prompting the Soviet Union to form the Warsaw Pact in 1955 as an institutional framework for its military dominatin in the countries of Central and Eastern Europe.
+West Germany eventually joined in 1955 both WEU and NATO, prompting the Soviet Union to form the Warsaw Pact in 1955 as an institutional framework for its military domination in the countries of Central and Eastern Europe.